Wife: Jailed Venezuelan opposition leader says 'we can't stop'

 Anti-government protesters across the country have taken to beheading or defacing sculptures and monuments dedicated to late Venezuelan leader Hugo Chavez.

-On Friday, a group tore down a statue Friday in Villa del Rosario, a town in the western state of Zulia located near the border with Colombia.
+On Friday, a group tore down a statue in Villa del Rosario, a town in the western state of Zulia, near the border with Colombia.

-Video footage shows a group of people destroying the statue depicting Chavez wearing a sash.
-They carried the statue and threw it to the floor multiple times as several pieces come apart.
+A group of people are seen on video destroying the statue depicting Chavez wearing a sash.
+They carried the statue and threw it to the floor several times until it broke into pieces.

 The governor of Zulia, Francisco Arias Cardenas, condemned the destruction as an act of vandalism.